1.3 Core Components

 |---|---|

-Scope | It is Narrow and can be focused on one skill, domain, or difficulty level (e.g., "SAT Math - Algebra: Linear Equations") |
+Scope | Narrow focused on one skill, or difficulty level (e.g., "SAT Math - Algebra: Linear Equations") |

-Structure types | Linear (fixed question order) or Adaptive (difficulty adjusts based on responses) |
+Structure Types | Linear (fixed question order), Random (randomized question order), or Question Adaptive (difficulty adjusts based on responses) |

 Source | EdisonOS Library (pre-built sets) or My Library (custom sets) |

-Best used for | Daily practice, weak area remediation, homework, or skill checkpoints |
+Best Used For | Daily practice, weak area remediation, homework, or skill checkpoints |

 Practice Tests vs Problem Sets Use Practice Tests to evaluate overall performance on a full exam.
 Use Problem Sets to improve specific weak areas identified in those reports.
 They work together as a diagnostic → remediation loop.

-5. Users
+5. Students

 Managing students